0 to 12 Months Baby Weight Gain Diet Plan, Diet Chart

 Ideally, an infant gains enough weight on just breastfeeding, till the age of 6 months.
 So, if the infant has doubled her birth weight at 5 months, it means she is gaining sufficient weight.
 But in case, this does not happen, consult the pediatrician for advise as, before 4-6 months, the infant is not given any top foods.

 6 to 9 Months Baby Diet - The Next 3 months Diet Plan

-- Increase Intake of Starchy fruits & Vegetables: Fruits such as banana and vegetables like potato, sweet potatoes should be given to increase weight.
-Vegetables can be boiled and mashed given with little butter/ghee on them.
-Similarly, a banana can be well mashed and given as it is or with jaggery powder/ mashed dates, or full cream milk
+- Increase Intake of Starchy Fruits & Vegetables: Fruits such as banana and vegetables like potato, sweet potatoes should be given to increase weight.
+Vegetables can be boiled and mashed given with little butter / ghee on them.
+Alike, a banana can be well mashed and given as it is or with jaggery powder / mashed dates, or full cream milk

 10 to 12 Months Infant Weight Gain Diet